nextgis/docs_ngcom/source/collector.rst

 fill up fields.

 .. note::
-    We advice to fill up a field "Description" with the name and the surname of a team participant in order to have a data about all
+    We advice to fill up a field "Description" with the name and the surname of a team participant in order to have data about all
     NextGIS Collector users in one place.
 You can always find the participant you need with a search tool in a table of Collector users, which is quite suitable when there are a lot of participants.

 .. figure:: _static/ngc-stages-005_eng.png